 The prong setting is one of the popular methods of mounting a diamond on a piece of jewelry.
 In this method, small pieces of metal projections, known as prongs, are used to hold the diamond to a ring.

 The main idea behind the use of diamond prongs was to secure a diamond to a piece of jewelry firmly.
 However, prongs are nowadays also used to maximize the amount of light striking the center stone.
 By harnessing the light from various angles, prongs can enhance the sparkle and brilliance of a diamond, thereby improving its size.
-Therefore, it’s logical to imagine that more prongs on a piece of jewelry would make the diamond stand out.
-However, that isn’t always the case.
+Therefore, it is logical to imagine that more prongs on a piece of jewelry would make the diamond stand out, though it is important to note here that it is not always the case.

 Most diamonds in settings, such as Tiffany or solitaire, feature up to 8 prongs.
 But experts opine that the fewer the number of prongs, the larger the diamond will look.
 The ideal number of prongs in a standard engagement ring should be 4.
-If you’re primarily looking to secure the diamond to the jewelry and not necessarily to bring out its sparkle, perhaps you’re better off with a bezel setting.
+If you are primarily looking to secure a secure setting and not necessarily to bring out a diamond’s sparkle, you would be better off with a bezel setting.

-If you must go for more than four prongs, ensure they’re as thin as possible.
-That way, they won’t steal the show from the real gem.
-But going for fewer and thinner prongs isn’t enough.
-It’s also important to ensure they’re designed from mirror-bright metals.
+If you must go for more than four prongs, ensure that they are as thin as possible; this way, they will not steal the show from the real gem.
+But going for fewer and thinner prongs is not enough.
+It is also important to ensure that they are designed from mirror-bright metals.

 7. Look for Cluster or Halo Settings

 On the settings, you should opt for the most strategic design that offers maximum prominence to the diamond.
 Halo settings have always been a preference for many, especially those who desire a large centerpiece diamond.
 In these settings, a halo of smaller pavé stones surrounds the center stone.
 Experts believe a halo setting can make your diamond appear up to 1.5 times larger.
-And as you may expect, this can save you hundreds of dollars you’d have otherwise spent increasing the carat weight.
+Also, as you may expect, this can save you hundreds of dollars that you might otherwise spend increasing the carat weight.

 In addition to halo ring designs, you may also consider cluster settings.
-In cluster settings, stones of nearly equal sizes are grouped together.
+In the latter, stones of nearly equal sizes are grouped.
 Besides creating an illusion of size, cluster settings can also be customized into different shapes, such as a sunburst or a flower.
-Not to mention, they’re ideal for people with smaller hands or fingers.
+Moreover, they are ideal for people with smaller hands or fingers.

 8. Look for an Optical Illusion

 Repeated mounting and dismounting could cause the diamond to wear off.
 A better alternative here would be to keep your diamond as clean as possible.
 The cleaner the stone, the brighter it looks.
-You can either have your local jeweler do the cleaning for you, or do it yourself using jewelry-grade cleaners and polishing cloths.
+As for the cleaning, you can either have your local jeweler do it for you or do it yourself using jewelry-grade cleaners and polishing cloths.